Loader

 Prioritise comfort, connection, and enjoyment over winning or rules.

-At Antara, we design tailored brain and memory games to suit every stage of dementia.
+At Antara one of the best centres for dementia care in India, we design tailored brain and memory games to suit every stage of dementia.
 We pair familiar activities like crosswords, jigsaw puzzles, and matching cards with sensory games involving music, textures, and touch for the later stages.
 Each type of game is picked to target specific areas of the brain.
-These activities help sharpen memory, focus, problem-solving, and language abilities.
+These activities help sharpen memory, focus, problem-solving, and language abilities and complement other dementia treatment modalities.
 We make sure the process stays fun and easy to enjoy without causing stress.

 Conclusion

-Brain and memory games support seniors with dementia in significant ways.
+Brain games for dementia patients support seniors with dementia in significant ways.
 Studies prove these activities help maintain brain function and might delay mental decline.
 Various games focus on specific brain areas—word puzzles improve language skills, while number games strengthen math abilities.
 Choosing the right kind of game matters.
 Playing games with others mixes social and mental benefits reducing loneliness and keeping the brain busy.

 FAQs